yulianoch/onlain_menu/README.md

-# istudy
+# onlain_menu
 This app include few functions:
-* dictionary
+* menu
-* test for study words
+* creating a food order

-You have a opportunity add new words in your dictionary and also remove.
+You can choose the dishes presented in the menu and remove them from the order.
+And also calculate the cost of the order.

 ## Available Scripts
 In the project directory, you can run: